 The environmental aspect and impact identification was reviewed and updated for the year 2013/14.
-PT SIA prepares the periodic half yearly environmental management and monitoring reports and sends to the government authorities in the form of RKL RPL.
-The report for the first period in 2013 was confirmed received by the Environment Department through letter dated 9/9/2013.
+PT SIA prepares the periodic half yearly environmental management and monitoring reports and sends to the government authorities in the form of RKL/RPL.
+The report for the second period in 2013/14 was confirmed received by the Environment Department through letter dated 5/6/2014.
 The RKL/RPL covers all the operating units including the scheme smallholders.
+Ambient air quality monitoring was done on 28/4/14 by Sucofindo Laboratory (Cert.
+No.: 00946/BOEBAH) shows in compliance with the approved limit.